 - Explode out of your push-ups.
 Speed is a great way to chance up an exercise.
 If you are pretty efficient with your push-ups, try some explosive ones where you are basically jumping off the ground with your hands.

 - After Bench Press add a set of push-ups.
 It’s a good overload and a way to help get your bench press better.

 Are You Missing Out?

-Push-ups are great for strength and shoulder health.
+Push-ups are great for strength and shoulder health and a convenient exercise you can do at home.
 If you have a few shoulder problems, sub the push-up in occasionally and feel the benefits of a stable shoulder.
 If you are simply conscious about injury prevention, doing the odd set of push-ups will do wonders.
 There is no need to cut out your bench press and totally rely on them.
 Keep in mind that shoulder stability is one of the keys to safe and effective lifting, and the good old push-up will really help to improve it.